harrisoff/move-assets-webpack-plugin/README.md

 Why not write a script, or just edit `webpack.config`/`vue.config.js`?

-The shorthand of writing a script is that the script is out of the webpack build process, making the webpack environment variables inaccessible.
+The shortcoming of writing a script is that the script is out of the webpack build process, making the webpack environment variables inaccessible.

 When using `webpack.config.js`, it does work by editing the config file.
-However, the config will become complicated if there are too many paths to edit.
+However, the config will become complicated if there are too many paths.
 The plugin offers an interface so that you don't have to change the original config.

 For cli users, such as `@vue/cli`, it does not offer many relative options.
-Basically you can only move the entire `dist`, and it’s hard to move files in it.
+Basically you can only move the entire `dist`, and it's hard to move files in it.

-## Developing
+## Development

-### Why Changing While Compiling
+### Why Changing the Compiling Process?

-Why modifying the asset's path during compiling progress, rather than moving till the whole build process is done?

 It seems an easy and efficient way to move the outputs using modules like `fs` in a `hook` after all files are written to the disk.

+So why modifying the asset's path during compiling process instead of moving after the build process?

-Here's the problem, `@vue/cli` and `create-react-app` will calculate the gzipped sizes of files after the build, and this process is after the webpack build process and will use the `assets` data returned by webpack.
+Here's the problem, `@vue/cli` and `create-react-app` will calculate the gzipped sizes of files after the build, and this is after the webpack build process and will use the `assets` data returned by webpack.
 An error will be thrown if files are moved to other directories.

 ### The Differences Between @vue/cli And create-react-app